LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Abstract

 \section{Abstract}

-The proliferation of rumors on social networks undermines information credibility.
-While their dissemination forms complex networks, current detection methods struggle to capture these intricate propagation patterns.
-Representing each node solely through its textual embeddings neglects the textual coherence across the entire rumor propagation path, which compromises the accuracy of rumor identification on social platforms.
-We propose a novel framework that leverages Large Language Models (LLMs) to address these limitations.
-Our approach captures subtle rumor signals by employing LLMs to analyze information subchains, assign rumor probabilities and intelligently construct connections to virtual nodes.
-This enables the modification of the original graph structure, which is a critical advancement for capturing subtle rumor signals.
-Given the inherent limitations of LLMs in rumor identification, we develop a structured prompt framework to mitigate model biases and ensure robust graph learning performance.
-Additionally, the proposed framework is model-agnostic, meaning it is not constrained to any specific graph learning algorithm or LLMs.
-Its plug-and-play nature allows for seamless integration with further fine-tuned LLMs and graph techniques in the future, potentially enhancing predictive performance without modifying original algorithms.
+The rapid proliferation of rumors on social networks poses a significant threat to information integrity.
+While rumor dissemination forms complex structural patterns, existing detection methods often fail to capture the intricate interplay between textual coherence and propagation dynamics.
+Current approaches typically represent nodes through isolated textual embeddings, neglecting the semantic flow across the entire propagation path.
+To bridge this gap, we introduce a novel framework that integrates Large Language Models (LLMs) as a structural augmentation layer for graph-based rumor detection.
+Moving beyond conventional methods, our framework employs LLMs to evaluate information subchains and strategically introduce a virtual node into the graph.
+This structural modification converts latent semantic patterns into explicit topological features, effectively capturing the textual coherence that has historically been inaccessible to Graph Neural Networks (GNNs).
+To ensure reliability, we develop a structured prompt framework that mitigates inherent biases in LLMs while maintaining robust graph learning performance.
+Furthermore, our proposed framework is model-agnostic, meaning it is not constrained to any specific graph learning algorithm or LLMs.
+Its plug-and-play nature allows for seamless integration with further fine-tuned LLMs and graph techniques in the future, potentially enhancing predictive performance without the need to modify original algorithms.